bblack16/plutonium-waypoints/iw5/scripts/README.md

 4. Start the game and enjoy.
 If everything works, you should see the custom game mode name "GUN GAME" in the top right of your HUD.

 **Features:**
 - Fully randomized guns with support to customize how many guns are required for a win.
-The max is set to 50 since there are only 51 total guns currently in the game.
+The default is 25 and the max is set to 50 since there are only ~50 total guns currently in the game.
 - Custom HUD elements display the current gun you are using as well as your progress.
-- Scores appropriately show your current level and the level of the highest player (in the enemy score bar).
+- Scores appropriately show your current level and the level of the highest enemy player (in the enemy score bar).
 - Melee kills and suicides set killed players back in rank.
 This can be disabled if you don't like this feature.
-- Scoring matches the scoring of the official Gun Game.
 - Custom DVARs can be set up to ban specific weapons if you want.
 I ban the javalin, for example, since it only works well in some maps.
-- Underbarrel shotguns are supported and work appropriately to progress their attached gun only.
+- Underbarrel shotguns are supported and work appropriately to progress their attached gun.
+- Guns automatically refill ammo on reload.
 - Bots are fully supported.

 **Differences:**